lame-impala/params_ready/README.md

 ## Basics
-This library is concerned with the receiving part of the controller interface, ie. the set of parameters the controller would accept for particular actions.
+This library is concerned with the receiving part of the controller interface, i.e. the set of parameters the controller would accept for particular actions.
 Technically the interface is a tree of `Parameter` objects of different types.
 Let’s first introduce these and show how they are defined and constructed.